zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/hanhart-delta-e-100.rst

 .. image:: ../../img/hanhart-delta-e-100/3-set-split-arrows.jpg
 	:width: 20%

 Press the SPLIT/LAP button (top left) and START/STOP button (top right) simultaneously.
 The bottom (split time) line will show the next minute from the system time on the top line.
 For example, if the system time is 12:04:11, the split time will be set at 12:05:00.00.
-Note that the first hour digit is omitted, so the watch will display 2:05:00.00.
+Note that the first digit of the hour is omitted, so the watch will display '2:05:00.00'.

 All watches being synced should be set to the same split time.